Celebrating Eleven Years Online...!

 As with the other vessels in the Greatheart series, the hull form of the Braveheart 63 is modeled after West Coast fishing vessel types for maximum sea keeping ability, though the Braveheart 63 is much finer than the burdensome fishing vessel types.
 In general, long range ocean travel has been the primary requirement, along with the roll attenuation and comfort provided by bilge keels and paravanes.
 This design has been optimized to suit both requirements.

-For more information, please please inquire.
+For more information on this or other designs, please inquire.